tartley/tartley.github.io/_posts/2009-03-03-25-things-about-me.md

 I want to know more about you (and/or I think you might go to the trouble).

-(To do this, go to â€œnotesâ€? under tabs on your profile page, paste these instructions in the body of the note, type your 25 random things, tag 25 people (in the right hand corner of the app) then click publish.)
+(To do this, go to 'notes' under tabs on your profile page, paste these instructions in the body of the note, type your 25 random things, tag 25 people (in the right hand corner of the app) then click publish.)